3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: From the initial transient to a quasi-steady 3-D flow

-The convective core soon develops the characteristic dipole circulation pattern that was first seen in the 3D simulations of \cite{porter:00b}.
-It has been noted by many investigators that convection tends to develop convection cells that extend to the largest vertical scale \citep{hurlburt:86, Freytag:vw, porter:00b, andrassy:22}.
-In \Fig{image}, when the dipole plume hits the CB and diverges, the flows become mostly horizontal near the boundary, bringing along buoyant materials from the boundary.
-Entrainment of the fluid from the stable layer into the convection zone is facilitated by the boundary layer separation \citep{Woodward:2013uf}.
-We define dynamical equilibrium as a state in which the kinetic motions, charaterized by kinetic energy density, buyoancy driving, work by pressure field, become statistically time-independent on the convective timescale, demonstrated by the horizontal velocity in \Fig{Ut-vs-time}.
-While in dynamic equilibrium the mass entrainment rate decreases as the simulation approaches a state closer to thermal equilibrium.
+In both flows shown in \Fig{image}, a state of dynamical equilibrium is achieved in the relatively short time of several turn-over times of the largest convective eddies, that is, of the large dipole circulation.
+We define dynamical equilibrium as a state in which the kinetic motions become statistically time-independent on the convective timescale.
+The approach to dynamical equilibrium is shown in \Fig{Ut-vs-time}.
+In that figure, we plot the magnitude of the horizontal velocity component $u_\mathrm{h}$ half a pressure scale height ($H_p = -pdr/dp$) below and above the peak in the Brunt-V\"ais\"al\"a (BV) frequency squared, $N^2$ (\Eq{BV}), that marks the convective boundary.
+Although there is noise, it is clear from this figure that dynamical equilibrium is established after a time of about 400 h.
+While in dynamic equilibrium, the mass entrainment rate slowly decreases as the simulation approaches a state closer to thermal equilibrium.
 The entrainment analysis can be found in \Sect{entrainment} using the same methodology as in \paperone.

+The radius of the CB is marked by a fairly sharp peak in the Brunt-V\"ais\"al\"a (BV) frequency.
+In the equations below, we decompose $N^2$, the square of the BV frequency, into contributions $N_t^2$ and $N_\mu^2$ that arise from the temperature and compositional gradients, respectively.
+A positive $N^2$ indicates stability, suppressing convective processes, and a negative $N^2$ implies instability to convection.
+A sharp peak in $N^2$ at the CB therefore strongly impedes any residual convective motions there (see \Fig{Prad-1000xht-Krange}).